 The Maine Coon has become one of the most popular cat breeds in the world.
 This is probably due to its majestic appearance, robust nature and great character.

 The Bengal is a truly unique cat breed.
 Initially they were a cross between Asian Leopard cats and domestic cats.
 However, fertility issues of male cats in the first to third generation led to first generation females being mated with domestic cats again.

 Big cat hybrids could be found in the zoos of Europe at the beginning of the 19th century.
-This ultimately didn't prove practical for zoos, but transferred well to the world of small cats, with ever greater enthusiasm shown for so-called wild cat hybrids being developed from the pairing of wild cat breeds with domesticated indoor cats.
-The most well-known example is the Bengal, which resulted from crossing a tame black domestic cat with a wild Asian leopard cat.
-The result was a cat breed that proves a real hit thanks to its elongated body and extraordinary fur colouring.
+This ultimately didn't prove practical for zoos, but transferred well to the world of small cats.
+Wild cat hybrids proved to be extremely popular as pets.
+The most well-known example is the Bengal.
+They are the result of crossing a tame black domestic cat with a wild Asian leopard cat.
+This breed reached great popularity due to its elongated body and extraordinary fur colouring.
 However, its proximity to its wild relatives sometimes requires an experienced hand.